 Full-time cohort meets Tuesdays and Thursdays 8 a.m. - 4:30 p.m.
 Students will be assigned a lab session on either Mondays or Fridays in addition to their clinical hours.
 This program spans one year, including fall, spring and summer semesters.
 Students in this cohort attend full time.

 Fall evening cohort meets Tuesdays and Thursdays 6 – 10 p.m., with 24 Saturday labs 8 a.m. – 4:30 p.m., plus clinical hours.
 This part-time format takes 18 months to complete.
 Cohorts starting during odd years will meet on Mondays and Wednesdays, even years meet Tuesdays and Thursdays.

 Academy cohort meets Monday through Friday 8 a.m. - 4:30 p.m.
 This program spans two semesters.
 Students in this cohort attend full time.
 Space in this program is limited and instructor consent is required.

 Health history documentation is required.
 Lab results and vaccination documentation are obtained from your healthcare provider by you.

 You must complete a Background Information Disclosure and Criminal History Check (CHC) prior to placement in the field.
 Information obtained from the CHC may affect your ability to secure a WI EMS Training Permit.
 Under no circumstances are students assigned to the clinical area until all requirements are met.

 Due to the nature of the schedule, some portions of this program may not be eligible for financial aid or veterans’ benefits.

 Travel to fieldwork sites is necessary and is your responsibility.

-Paramedic classes may be offered at these Madison College campuses:
+Paramedic classes are offered at our Madison Truax campus.